 A Broken Heart.

 I am thankful for the man I almost married.
 I am thankful that he unceremoniously dumped me over the phone after promises of marriage and kids.
 Yes, I can laugh about it now!
 Because extreme heartbreak calls for extreme measures: I (gasp) joined an online dating service and met the man of my dreams.
-It’s easy to see with my hindsight goggles that I wouldn’t have been happy with my life had I pressed on.
+It’s easy to see in hindsight that I wouldn’t have been happy with my life had I pressed on.
 There wasn’t anything wrong with him, and there wasn’t anything wrong with me – but there was something wrong with us.
 I am thankful I accepted defeat rather than champion a lost cause.

 The Sister I Never Had.